OpenStarscape/starscape-protocol/core.md

 - `array`: a sequence of 0 or more values of any type.
 Can contain values of different types.
 - `map`: a mapping of strings to values, like a dict in Python or object in JavaScript

+NOTE: ideally scalars and vector components could be infinity, -infinity or possibly even NaN, but since JSON doesn't support these values they are currently unsupported.

 Formats must unambiguously represent values of any type (an int and an object __must__ be distinguishable without context) with the exception is scalars and integers. whole-number scalars are allowed to be ambiguous with integers.

 ## Type Annotations